Emily M. Covey

 Emily graduated from The Kinkaid School.
 She then earned a degree in advertising from the University of Texas at Austin as well as a certification in Business Foundations and a minor in Spanish.
 She is conversationally fluent, having studied abroad both in Guanajuato, Mexico, and Granada, Spain.
 Before becoming a REALTOR®, Emily worked in magazine publishing in San Francisco, New York City and Houston.

-While Emily's baby girl keeps her busy as a new mom, she is never too busy to help clients buy and sell homes.
+While Emily's two-year-old girl keeps her busy as a new mom, she is never too busy to help clients buy and sell homes.
 She enjoys perusing antiques markets, playing golf, traveling the world with her husband and their camera, and visiting wineries and craft breweries.
 She also supports local charitable organizations such as the Buffalo Bayou Partnership and the National Multiple Sclerosis Society - Lone Star Chapter.